theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/getting-started.md

 ### Installation

-1. [Download](https://theobald-software.com/en/download-trial/){ data-preview } a 30 days trial version of yunIO.
+1. [Download](https://theobald-software.com/en/download-trial/) a 30 days trial version of yunIO.
 2. Run the yunIO executable (yunIOSetup.exe) to install yunIO.
-For information on system requirements, see [Requirements](documentation/setup/requirements.md).
+For information on system requirements, see [Requirements](documentation/setup-for-admins/requirements.md).
 3. Make sure that the YunIO Service is running on your windows system and that the default port 8077 is not blocked by your firewall.<br>
-4. Open the yunIO Designer at `http://localhost:8077/` in a [web browser](https://help.theobald-software.com/en/yunio/introduction/requirements#supported-web-browsers) of your choice.<br>
+4. Open the yunIO Designer at `http://localhost:8077/` in a [web browser](documentation/setup-for-admins/requirements.md#supported-web-browsers) of your choice.<br>
 If the yunIO service does not run on the same machine as the browser, replace `localhost` with the name or IP address of the host on which the service runs.

-For more information, see [Documentation: Installation](documentation/setup/installation.md/#setup).
+For more information, see [Documentation: Installation](documentation/setup-for-admins/installation-and-update.md).

 ### Connect to SAP